brians1982/portfolio/FEA_Surrogate/README.md

 - A closed form solution does not exist
 - The error introduced is acceptable
 - The Surrogate will be excercised numerous times
-When set up well, FEA surrogates provide an excellent way to explore design spaces, and can dramatically speed up design optimation by replacing FEA.
+- The rapid evaulation of the Surrogate saves meaningufl time over FEA iterations When set up well, FEA surrogates provide an excellent way to explore design spaces, and can dramatically speed up design optimation by replacing FEA.

 ### This FEA Surrogate example goes through the steps of: